MogreBindings/MogreBuilder/ReadMe.txt

 2. Compile MogreBuilder by use of file "MogreBuilder.sln".

-3. Enter directory "bin_Debug", open file "RUN_example.bat",
+3. Enter directory "bin_Debug", open file "RUN_example.bat"
-   and type in your wanted target directory.
+   and replace "C:\myMogreBuild" by your wanted target directory.
-   (For use with VS2012 / 2013 open the *.bat file and add the command-line switch "-vs2012" / "-vs2013" to the end of the first line.)
+   For use with VS2012 / 2013 additionally add the command-line switch "-vs2012" / "-vs2013" to the end of the first line.

 4. Setup the config file if required.
 There is a Default.cfg as an example.
    You can specify a different one using the command line options. e.g.